Common mistakes when choosing a Yoga School

-In most studios around the world today, registration and membership with the YA is required to teach with them.
+In most studios around the world today require registration and membership with the YA.
 To have this open to you, including travelling to teach all across the world, your training needs to be completed in a YA Registered Yoga School (RYS).

-At the Life of Wellness Institute we are registered with the Yoga Alliance.
-The Canadian Yoga Alliance, which is the Canadian equivalent.
-The Natural Health Practitioners of Canada.
-And more, click this link to check out our professional membership page listing all of our affiliations and registrations.
+The Life of Wellness Institute is registered with the Yoga Alliance, The Canadian Yoga Alliance, The Natural Health Practitioners of Canada, and more.
+Click this link to check out our professional membership page listing all of our affiliations and registrations.

 3. Not knowing how much time you are spending with the senior teacher.